 Tracking students’ progress

 The beauty of your initial assessments is that it’s a clear snapshot of where you and your students started.
-When you post-test at the end of term or when you finish teaching a skill or Step, you can use it to assess how much progress they have made and indicate what areas you need to spend more time on.
+When you post-test at the end of term or when you finish teaching a skill or Step, you can upload students’ work again to assess how much progress they have made and indicate what areas you need to spend more time on.

-Our Track Your Success resources include a results spreadsheet to help you track and analyse students’ progress.
+Visual growth charts for each student and the whole class will help you track and analyse students’ progress over time.
 We are confident that you will see some great outcomes!